anisa-t/iA-coding-challenge/README.md

 Rx4:MedicationA:WARNING!!!-Do not shake, Keep refrigerated, Keep away from heat

 Other Use Cases:
- * 1 - if instruction ID has more then 2 characters
+ * 1 - if instruction value has more then 2 characters

        Input:
            "Rx1:MedicationX;Rx2:MedicationY;Rx3:MedicationZ;Rx4:MedicationA",
            "MedicationA:1,2,3;MedicationX:1,2;MedicationY:0;MedicationZ:22;"